 The book Engaging Men in Building Gender Equality brings together key discussions and evaluations of this field.
 Based in part on a conference held in Australia in November 2012, the collection highlights the leading edges of both theory and practice.
 Chapters by internationally recognised scholars close the gap between contemporary scholarship on men and gender, on the one hand, and practical interventions on the other.
 Alongside these, other contributors explore the promise and problems of engaging men in building gender equality in relation to such areas as violence, health, fathering, and work.
 The book’s contents have a global reach.
 Some chapters offer frameworks and insights applicable to work regarding men and gender across the globe, while other chapters present case studies from particular countries or regions.
 The book is intended to be of interest to a wide range of researchers, advocates, educators, professionals, and others from universities, governments, local and international organisations, and community agencies.
 It offers a timely examination of an area of policy, programming, and research which is growing rapidly.

-Please see the attachment below for the full chapter, in PDF.
+Please see here for the full chapter, in PDF.
+(The material above is merely the first few paragraphs of this chapter.)

 Citation: Flood, M. (2015).
 Men and Gender Equality.
 In Engaging Men in Building Gender Equality.
 Ed.
-M. Flood, with R. Howson.
+M. Flood, with R. Howson, pp. 1-31.
 Cambridge Scholars Press.